This post may contain affiliate sales links. Please read my disclosure policy.

 You have to give this White Chicken Chili a try!
-It is creamy, a little spicy, filling and filled with nutrition.
+It is creamy, a little spicy, filling, and filled with nutrition.
 Make a big pot, serve with rice and it will seem bottomless.
 The perfect meal for a crowd on a cold evening.
-If Simple Chili isn’t your think, I bet you will love this skinny white chicken chili.
+If Simple Chili isn’t your thing, I bet you will love this skinny white chicken chili.

 I know this list seems a little daunting but trust me, this recipe could not be easier to whip up.
 To make this white chicken chili you’re going to start by gathering up these ingredients: